 Dwarven Resilience.
 Dwarves have advantage on saving throws against poison, and have resistance against poison damage.

 Dwarven Combat Training.
-Dwarves have proficiency with the battleaxe, handaxe, light hammer, and warhammer.
+Dwarves commonly have proficiency with the battleaxe, handaxe, light hammer, and warhammer.
+Some forgo a number of these in favor of another simple/martial weapon, or tools.

 Stonecunning.
 Dwarves are exceptionally proficient (adding double their proficiency bonus to a check) in discerning the historical origin of stonework.

 Tool Proficiency.
-Most dwarves are proficient with an artisan’s tools of their choice, learned through their youth to adulthood, like smith’s tools, brewer’s supplies, or mason’s tools.
+Most dwarves are proficient with an artisan’s tools of their choice – learned through their youth to adulthood – like smith’s tools, brewer’s supplies, or mason’s tools.
+Some forgo this in favor of proficiency with a simple weapon.

 Hoskengar, the mountain dwarves